 Faculty of ManagementOffice: EME 4107

 AJ is an Assistant Professor at the Faculty of Management at the Kelowna campus of UBC.
 Prior to joining UBC, AJ was a Post-Doctoral Fellow at Harvard University.
-Earlier, AJ completed his Ph.D. in Business Administration from the Richard Ivey School of Business, Western University.
+Earlier, AJ completed his Ph.D. in Business Administration from Ivey Business School, Western University.
 AJ has diverse cross-cultural exposure and has lived, worked, or studied in four countries (Canada, India, Japan and the United States).

-During his doctoral studies at Ivey, AJ spent a year as a McCain Fellow at Mount Allison University where he taught International Management, Issues in Business and Society, and Research Methods in Business.
+During his doctoral studies at Ivey, AJ spent a year as a McCain Fellow at Mount Allison University where he taught Issues in Business and Society, International Management, and Research Methods in Business.
 At UBC, AJ teaches courses in Sustainability, International Business, and Leadership.
-The peer rating of his teaching is 4.9/5.
+The peer rating of his teaching is 4.85/5.

-AJ’s interdisciplinary and cross-cultural research seeks to understand how social attitudes (e.g., social dominance orientation) shape group-based social hierarchies (e.g., caste, gender, race) and it explores the facilitative role of social networks in sustaining group-based hierarchies in organizations/societies.
+AJ’s interdisciplinary and cross-cultural research focusses on the diversity/inclusion dimension of sustainability.
+It seeks to understand how social attitudes (e.g., social dominance orientation) shape group-based social hierarchies (e.g., caste, gender, race) and it explores the facilitative role of social networks in sustaining group-based hierarchies in organizations/societies.
 His recent research has focussed on social network ties that bridge across social group divides.
 AJ is also interested in understanding the interplay of individual agency and network structure with particular interest in examining personality influences on social networks.
-His research has been published in the Academy of Management Best Papers Proceedings, Academy of Management Learning and Education, Group and Organization Management, Journal of Business and Psychology, Journal of Social and Political Psychology, and Management International Review.
+His research has been published in the Academy of Management Best Papers Proceedings, Academy of Management Learning and Education, Group and Organization Management, Journal of Business and Psychology, Journal of Management Studies, Journal of Social and Political Psychology, and Management International Review.

-AJ has supervised one graduate thesis and currently serves on multiple graduate supervisory committees.
-His research is being currently supported by a collaborative Insight Development Grant (2020-2022) from the Social Science and Humanities Research Council (SSHRC) of Canada and a two-year collaborative grant (2019-2021) under the Scheme for Promotion of Academic and Research Collaboration (SPARC) in India.
+AJ has supervised one graduate thesis and has served on multiple graduate supervisory committees.
+His research is being currently supported by a collaborative Insight Development Grant (2020-2022) from the Social Science and Humanities Research Council (SSHRC) of Canada and a collaborative grant (2019-2022) under the Scheme for Promotion of Academic and Research Collaboration (SPARC) in India.

 At UBC, AJ has served as the Graduate Studies Coordinator for the IGS Program (M.A. and Ph.D.) in the Faculty of Management, and at the campus level, as a member of the College of Graduate Studies Council and the Research Advisory Council to the Vice-Principal (Research).